John Reese 1942 - 2020 - Obituary

-GALION - John H. Reese, 77, of Galion and Cocoa, Florida passed away Sunday, January 12, 2020 at the Rockledge Regional Medical Center, Rockledge, Florida.
+John H. Reese, 77, of Galion and Cocoa, Florida, passed away Sunday, January 12, 2020 at the Rockledge Regional Medical Center, Rockledge, Florida.

 He was born August 3, 1942 in Galion and was the son of Otto John and Marcena (Leffel) Reese.
 John is survived by his wife of 54 years, Nancy J. (Bower) Reese, whom he married on April 24, 1965.